thenorthalliance/DockerIntro/README.md

 ## Versioning

 1. You would like to change some of the content in your app.
 Change the string in line 56 in `src/static/js/app.js` in the projects code.
 Build a new image with the updated code and update the tag with the new version.
-List your images to verify that you have two `getting-started` images with different version Tags.
+List your images to verify that you have two `getting-started` images with different version tags.
       TIPS: `docker build -t getting-started:1.0.1 . `
       TIPS: `docker images`